 Setting: From the spectacular canyon of the Kings River-one of the deepest gorges in North America-to the high Sierra Nevada, a wide selection of camping areas is offered.
-Like Sequoia National Park to the south, groves of giant sequoias grow here, as well as stands of ponderosa pine, white fir, and incense fir.
+Like Sequoia National Park to the south, groves of giant sequoias grow here, as well as stands of ponderosa pine, white fir, and incense cedar.
 In the highcountry, lakes, waterfalls, and alpine meadows can be found.

 Tent/RV Campgrounds: The campgrounds are located in two main areas of the park-Cedar Grove and Grant Grove.
 Cedar Grove campgrounds include Canyon View, Moraine, Sentinel, and Sheep Creek.
 Grant Grove campgrounds include Azalea, Crystal Springs, and Sunset.
 All Cedar Grove campgrounds are open from about late April to November; exact dates depend on road and snow conditions.
-Sentinel has handicapped-accessible campsites near accessible restrooms.
+Sentinel has an accessible campsite near accessible restrooms.
 In Grant Grove, Azalea is open all year.
 The rest of the campgrounds are open from about late April to November; exact dates depend on road and snow conditions.
-Azalea has handicapped-accessible campsites near accessible restrooms.
+Azalea has an accessible campsite near accessible restrooms.
 All campsites are available on a first-come, first-served basis.
 The limit of stay is as noted below for all campgrounds from June 14 to September 14; the rest of the year the limit is 30 days.
-RVs up to 30 feet long are permitted.
-Group Campground: The group campground, in Cedar Grove, is open from about late April to November; exact dates depend on road and snow conditions.
-Reservations are required; write Canyon View Campground, Group Sites, Cedar Grove Ranger Station, Box 948, Kings Canyon National Park, CA 93633.
-Groups must include at least 20 persons.
+Campsites that can accommodate RVs more than 30 feet long are very limited.

+Group Campground: The group campgrounds, in Cedar Grove and Grant Grove, are open from about May to October; exact dates depend on road and snow conditions.
+Reservations are required; write Canyon View Campground, Group Sites, Cedar Grove Ranger Station, Box 948, Kings Canyon National Park, CA 93633, or Sunset Campground, Group Sites, Grant Grove Ranger Station, Box 948, Kings Canyon National Park, CA 93633.
+Groups must include at least 20 persons in Cedar Grove, 12-20 in Grant Grove.
 RVs up to 30 feet long are permitted.